haydenjameslee/unity-super-find/README.md

 Add a component selector and a sibling selector to combine selectors.

 Eg. `SuperFind.Find("Tree:BoxCollider:first"); // Returns the first Tree with a BoxCollider`

+## Tests

+See the `SuperFind/Editor/` directory for a suite of unit tests.
+Run them in Unity by opening the Unity Test Runner (Window -> Test Runner) and clicking `Run All`.

+## Inspector

+Find the SuperFind Inspector in Unity by going to `Window -> SuperFindInspector`.
+This inspector can be used to test selectors in realtime.

 ## Examples